-For the Adults: Try dressing up and hitting a Halloween party at one of the city's clubs this year.
-See this list of 2017 Halloween parties in Paris.
-The list is in French, but try not to be daunted-- you can click on the event title for locations and contact details.
-You can also use Google Translate if necessary.
+Adults can have fun too.
+Try dressing up and hitting a Halloween party at one of the city's clubs this year.
+2020 Halloween parties in Paris range from a Halloween party at the Aquarium to costumed dancing at the Nouveau Casino.
+The list is in French, but don't be daunted-- you can always use Google Translate if need be.

 All Saint's Day: Celebrating the Day After Halloween

 All Saint's Day, or "Toussaint" in French, is a solemn, peaceful holiday commemorating the dead on November 1st, the day after Halloween.
 At Père Lachaise cemetery, Montparnasse Cemetery or Montmartre Cemetery, a long stroll among the flower-decorated graves is a more culturally authentic way of marking the season.